gem/oq-engine/doc/adv-manual/architecture.rst

 - the engine can run on a cluster of machines: in that case a minimal amount of configuration is needed, whereas in single machine installations the engine works out of the box
+- since v3.8 the engine does not depend anymore from celery and rabbitmq, but can still use such tools until they will be deprecated

 This is the full stack of internal libraries used by the engine: each of those is a Python package containing several modules or event